carbonblack/cbfeeds/README.md

 * the "iocs" element can only contain one "query" element
 * only "events" and "modules" are valid values for "index_type" element
 * a report with a query CANNOT also have other IOCs

+The "search_query" syntax is particularly noteworthy.
+The following conditions apply for the "search_query" field:

 * the "search_query" syntax is described in CB Enterprise Server Query Overview documentation
+* the query itself should be prepended with either q= or cb.q.<fieldname>=
+* the query should be percent-encoded.
+This can be accomplished by copying a query from the Carbon Black UI or using a quoting library such as included with python in urllib.

+As with all feeds, it is highly recommended to provide initial validation of the feed with the included validate_feed.py script.

 ## Performance ramifications of "query" IOC reports